MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 ---
 title: Overview - Apply Zero Trust principles to IaaS applications in Amazon Web Services (AWS)
-description: This article gives an overview of how to apply Zero Trust principles to IaaS applications in Amazone Web Services (AWS). ms.date: 04/26/2023 ms.service: security
+description: This article gives an overview of how to apply Zero Trust principles to IaaS applications in Amazon Web Services (AWS). ms.date: 04/26/2023 ms.service: security
 author: simona